-THEN: Having already made his Italy debut, against USA in November 2018, the explosive striker was just starting to catch fire at Juventus, opening his account for the season in a Coppa Italia clash with Bologna in January before netting a double against Udinese in March.
+THEN: Having already made his Italy debut, the explosive striker was just starting to catch fire at Juventus, opening his account for the season in a Coppa Italia clash with Bologna in January before netting a double against Udinese in March.

 NOW: Kean went on to score in six consecutive games for club and country before being surprisingly sold to Everton at the end of the season for £23m ($30m).
-However, it is now looking like a shrewd bit of business by the Bianconeri, as the 19-year-old has struggled terribly to adapt to English football and is being linked with a swift return to his homeland.
+He struggled at Goodison Park, however, and has spent the 2020-21 season rebuilding his reputation during an impressive loan spell at Paris Saint-Germain.